shaneckeith/3d-ca-analysis/README.md

 ---

-**Note**: This project documents what was actually implemented (8-bit low-count totalistic rules), not theoretical capabilities.
+**Note**: This project documents what was actually implemented (8-bit low-count totalistic rules with 26-neighbor count), not theoretical capabilities.
 The code is complete, tested, and reproducible as described.